Home Blog Advice How to Pass a Soccer Ball: Tips for Success

 A pass with the laces of a player’s cleat is used when a ball needs to go the distance.

-To execute this pass, the player should take a few steps back from the ball (or running towards the ball).
-As they approach the ball, the planted foot should dig into the ground and be used as leverage.
-Subsequently, the player will strike the ball with power.
+To execute this pass, you should take a few steps back from the ball (or run toward the ball).
+As you approach the ball, the planted foot should dig into the ground and be used as leverage.
+Subsequently, you will strike the ball with power.

-The player should follow through with the kicking foot after making contact with the ball.
-This pass is useful for switching the play from one side of the field to the other or for playing a long ball to a teammate in a scoring position.
+This pass is very useful for switching the play from one side of the field to the other or for playing a long ball to a teammate in a scoring position.

 There are different types of passes that players can use depending on the situation.
 In this section, we will cover three types of passes: short passes, long passes, and through passes.